Selecting Parallel In-domain Sentences for Neural Machine Translation Using Monolingual Texts: Data Selection Method

 Word representation is a rich resource for gaining information for downstream tasks such as classification, entailment, translation, etc. Natural Language Processing (NLP), including MT, models greatly depend on the representation of input \cite{10.1145/3434237}.
 While the myriad of categorical and fixed methods such as Bag-of-Words (BOW), Continuous BOW model, Skip-Gram Model \cite{mikolov2013efficient}, FastText \cite{bojanowski2017enriching} have been employed in this regard, nowadays researchers tend to benefit more from unsupervised contextual word representations architectures and in particular transformer-based language models \cite{vaswani2017attention}.
 The main reasons are that (i) these models keep the full context of the input and (ii) they reduce the computational time for most NLP tasks.
 These directly align with our research objectives: to be able to select semantically similar in-domain sentences and to reduce MT training time as well as similarity computational time.
 Hence, efficient sentence embedding plays a major role in our work.

 There exist several transformer-based language models, such as, BERT \cite{devlin-etal-2019-bert} and RoBERTa \cite{liu2019roberta} that have set a state-of-the-art baseline \cite{cer-etal-2017-semeval}.
 However, for tasks like Semantic Textual Similarity (STS), Sentence-BERT (SBERT) \cite{reimers-gurevych-2019-sentence} recently showed a better performance.
-It is a modification of the pre-trained BERT network that employs Siamese \cite{10.5555/2987189.2987282} and triplet network structures \cite{Schroff_2015}, capable of capturing meaning-related relationships which allow assessing the degree to which two sentences are semantically similar at reduced computational costs.\footnote{SBERT's implementation is based on Hugging face's (\url{https://huggingface.co}) multi-lingual models.} We note that SBERT is only used in our research for embedding words and not as input for MT.
+It is a modification of the pre-trained BERT network that employs Siamese \cite{10.5555/2987189.2987282} and triplet network structures \cite{Schroff_2015}, capable of capturing meaning-related relationships which allow assessing the degree to which two sentences are semantically similar at reduced computational costs.
+We note that SBERT is only used in our research for embedding words and not as input for MT.

 By default, the SBERT base model embeddings output has 768 dimensions.
 Sentences encoded using 768-dimensional vectors require a substantial amount of memory to be stored.
 For example, an out-of-domain corpus containing 31 million sentences generates a $31M\times768$ embedding matrix which is computationally expensive.
 The size of these large vectors does not only require substantial physical memory but also considerably increases the time for computing the semantic similarity (i.e. the STS task), where we need to cautiously mitigate the cost of computing semantic search between in-domain and out-of-domain sentences.
 Furthermore, considering that embedding vectors are used for semantic search, they should load to GPU memory to speed up the search process.
 This leads to a dearth of memory if our embedding output size is large (which is true in our case).